 Subjects and methods

 This prospective population-based study was conducted within the framework of the Tehran lipid and glucose study (TLGS), an ongoing, prospective community based study, aimed at preventing non-communicable disease and reducing its risk factors through promoting healthy lifestyles.
 Detailed characteristics of the TLGS have been described elsewhere[25].
-Briefly, phase I of the TLGS was initiated in March 1999, a multistage cluster sampling was used to randomly select > 15000 individuals, aged ≥ 3 years from residents of Tehran’s urban district 13, a group representing the urban population of Tehran.
-Follow-up data are collected every 3 years to update participants, data on demographics, lifestyle, biochemical, clinical, and dietary assessments; phases II, III, and IV are prospective follow-up studies conducted between 2002-2005, 2006-2008, and 2009-2011, respectively.
-The current prospective population-based study was conducted during a mean 3.6 years of follow-up (follow-up rate: 86%); baseline data were obtained from phase III of TLGS (2006–2008) and outcome examination data were from phase IV (2009-2011).
+Briefly, phase I of the TLGS was initiated in March 1999.
+A multistage cluster sampling was used to randomly select > 15000 individuals, aged ≥ 3 years from residents of Tehran’s urban district 13, a group representing the urban population of Tehran.
+Follow-up data are collected every 3 years to update participants, data on demographics, lifestyle, biochemical, clinical, and dietary assessments.
+Phases II, III, and IV are prospective follow-up studies conducted between 2002-2005, 2006-2008, and 2009-2011, respectively.
+The current prospective population-based study was conducted during a mean 3.6 years of follow-up (follow-up rate: 86%); baseline data were obtained from phase III of TLGS (2006–2008), and outcome examination data were from phase IV (2009-2011).

-For the current study, of 12 523 individuals who entered survey III of TLGS, based on age and gender, 4920 subjects were randomly selected, for collection of nutritional data.
-This sample size was chosen owing to the cost, complexity and time involved in collection of dietary data in a large population.
-Characteristics of participants who had complete the dietary data were similar to those of the total population in phase III of the TLGS[26].
-Of the 4920 participants enrolled in the present study, 621 children and adolescents, aged 6-18 years agreed to complete the food frequency questionnaire (FFQ).
-Those who had missing data on dietary intakes or MetS components (n = 29), those who had baseline MetS (n = 69), and participants who over- or under-reported (n = 122), were all excluded.
+For the current study, of 12 523 individuals who entered survey III of TLGS, based on age and gender, 4920 subjects were randomly selected for collection of nutritional data.
+This sample size was chosen owing to the cost, complexity, and time involved in collection of dietary data in a large population.
+Characteristics of participants who had complete dietary data were similar to those of the total population in phase III of the TLGS[26].
+Of the 4920 participants enrolled in the present study, 621 children and adolescents, aged 6-18 years, agreed to complete the food frequency questionnaire (FFQ).
+Those who had missing data on dietary intakes or MetS components (n = 29), those who had baseline MetS (n = 69), and participants who over- or under-reported (n = 122) were all excluded.
 According to the equation proposed by the institute of medicine[27], by dividing the reported energy intake by the estimated energy requirement (EER), individuals who were not within the ± 3 SD range (those in the top and bottom 1% of the energy intake to EER ratio), were defined as under and over-reporters.
 Finally data of 424 participants was used for analysis (response rate 68% during the 3.6 years follow-up).
 Anthropometric and biochemical measurements of participants who provided follow-up assessments was similar to those lost to follow-up.

 The study protocol was approved by the ethics committee of the Research Institute for Endocrine Sciences, Shahid Beheshti University of Medical Sciences, and written informed consent was acquired from participants prior to their inclusion in the study.